Most Accurate Body Composition Test

 Most Accurate Body Composition Test: Methods Ranked

 Quick answer: The most accurate body composition test in research is a multi-step four-compartment (4C) model.
-For real-world use, a single DXA scan is the most accurate, practical choice for individuals—combining precision, detailed regional insights, and accessibility.
-DXA is also the preferred method for many researchers and clinicians due to its excellent accuracy-to-practicality ratio (Obesity Medicine Association, Houston Methodist).
+For real-world use, a single DEXA scan is the most accurate, practical choice for individuals—combining precision, detailed regional insights, and accessibility.
+DEXA is also the preferred method for many researchers and clinicians due to its excellent accuracy-to-practicality ratio (Obesity Medicine Association, Houston Methodist).

 How accurate is each method?